ArcticZeroo/self-slack-bot/README.md

 ```

 Available commands:
+_Note: These docs are outdated.
+Check out each command's documentation in [docs/commands](docs/commands)_

 * animatestatus
     * Animates your status.
 Slack updates status every 5 seconds, and mobile doesn't seem to update often.
 You can specify the frame time but if it's too short it'll basically be skipped.
     * `!!animatestatus <ANIMATION_NAME> [Optional INTERVAL in ms]`